 Regardless of an establishment's category, all require staff to fill similar positions.
 The range of employment opportunities in the hospitality industry is vast.
 All positions, from bellhops to executive managers, share the same goal: serving the public.
 The primary responsibilities for those who work in the hotel and lodging sector include making sure that guests’ needs are attended to, their accommodations are comfortable, and that general hotel operations are running smoothly.
 Front office, service, marketing and sales, and accounting workers fill front-of-the-house positions, or those jobs most visible to the public.
 Less visible, back-of-the-house jobs include those in food and beverage, such as bartenders, chefs, and waitstaff, as well as housekeeping, and engineering and maintenance.
 Most establishments in the hospitality industry also operate on a three-shift system, providing 24-hour service for their guests.

-The United States is home to more than 60,000 lodging establishments, ranging from small boutique hotels to internationally renowned resorts.
+The United States is home to more than 55,900 properties, ranging from small boutique hotels to internationally renowned resorts, and includes 5.3 million guestrooms.
 Although over the long term, growth in the hotel industry looks positive, it should be remembered that the hospitality industry is tied directly to the amount of money people can spend on leisure and business activities.
 When the economy is slow or there is a recession, people tighten their budgets and spend less money on travel, entertainment, and leisure activities.

 - There are many jobs to choose from in hotels and restaurants.
 You can get your foot in the door by starting as a busboy or waiter in a restaurant, or as a bellhop or an office assistant in a hotel.
 There are also plenty of employment opportunities in other areas of the hospitality industry, such as on cruise ships, in casinos, and even in spas within hotels and resorts.